 - Nice Hat: Similar to Indiana Jones.

 - Only Sane Man: Out of all the prominent park employees, Muldoon is the one who has the most realistic grasp on the situation at hand.
-Unlike Wu or Hammond, he is under no illusions of what these dinosaurs, especially the raptors, could do, and was the one calling in for higher security (which Hammond only provides the bare essentials).
+Unlike Wu or Hammond, he is under no illusions of what these dinosaurs, especially the raptors, could do, and was the one calling in for higher security (for which Hammond only provides the bare essentials) and unlike Arnold he's physically been through the park and is acutely aware that the security that does happen to be in place can only do so much (especially as it breaks down).
 The only time when he's not in this mode is when he drinks up till he's drunk during situations like the raptors trying to get in the Safari Lodge.
 But considering how many people stupidly run to their deaths when it comes to the raptors, perhaps getting drunk is the only sane option.

 - Rare Gun: Carries round a rather large one known as M72 LAW.
 Said weapon which was designed to take out tanks, is the only thing in Jurassic Park's arsenal that can reliably kill a velociraptor in one shot.

 - Shame If Something Happened: When park management refused his demands for greater firepower on the island to deal with potential problems, Muldoon blackmailed them into a compromise by threatening to quit and take his story to the press.